Are Isopods Harmful to Humans?

 Do Isopods Carry Diseases?

-There is no evidence that terrestrial isopods transmit diseases to people.
-Unlike some insects, they are not known to spread pathogens or parasites that affect humans.
+There is no evidence that terrestrial isopods transmit diseases to humans.
+Unlike some insects, they are not known to carry pathogens that affect people.

 Are Isopods Poisonous or Toxic?